ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Understanding the Past Context (Why) - What was the action that this was a reaction to?
 And why?
 * Projecting the Future Context - Connect to future reactions by relevant actors What reactions will come of this?

 We can do this recursively and build up and understanding of a situation, and how it evolves in the future.
-It helps to be cognizant of:

 * The (sub)spaces (kinds) of situations
 * The (sub)spaces (kinds) of actors within a situation.
 * The (sub)spaces (kinds) of actions that an actor can take.

 Under the principle that in certain situations, certain actors do certain actions.
 We can categorize via subspaces.

+The main most important skill is identifying the actors and "flying" into their minds.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">The most interesting thing in the world is trying to see if you can understand what drives other people, putting yourself in their place and mind</p>&mdash; Emanuel Derman @emanuelderman.bsky (@EmanuelDerman) <a href="https://twitter.com/EmanuelDerman/status/2013085648203239619?ref_src=twsrc%5Etfw">January 19, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>